majordoobie/barbatos-toolkit/Introduction to Arm Assembly Basics.md

 **R15: PC (Program Counter)** The Program Counter is automatically incremented by the size of the instruction executed.
 This size is always 4 bytes in ARM state and 2 bytes in THUMB mode.
 When a branch instruction is being executed, the PC holds the destination address.
 During execution, PC stores the address of the current instruction plus 8 (two ARM instructions) in ARM state, and the current instruction plus 4 (two Thumb instructions) in Thumb(v1) state.
 This is different from x86 where PC always points to the next instruction to be executed.

+# ARM32 vs ARM64 (AArch64)
+The examples in the Azeria guide are in ARM32 which is causing issues with my understanding.
+I am going to pivot into a AArch64 specific guide first to learn the basics then go back to writting shell code.

+Reasons to learn assembly include:
+- Writing out the Boot/Reset Sequence for a CPU
+- Writing out CPU-specific specialized tasks
+- Further enhance performance
+- Understanding a specific CPU as much as possible
+- Exploits/Hacks for a specific CPU (such as for Video Game Consoles)
+- A better Understanding of "under the hood" stuff (such as Memory Management, Cache, etc)

 ---
 # Resources
  `[Example](Link)`